 - Continuous improvement lead

 - Internal Lean consultant

 - Lean coach

 I like the phrase “Lean coach.”
 It's used a lot in the Lean Startup movement.
-When I was at Honeywell, I begged to put “Lean Coach” on my business card, but HR said “no” to that.
+When I was at Honeywell, I begged them to put “Lean Coach” on my business card, but HR said “no” to that.
 Ah, bureaucracy.

 The title that makes me cringe is some variation of:

 They don't use terms like that at Toyota.
 Nor do they use the term “samurai.”
 Yes, I've seen a “Samurai Master Black Belt” and a “Lean Six Sigma Samurai.”
 Yes, that's a thing… but “Lean Six Sigma Samurai” is trademarked… so at least that discourages others from adopting the term.